Random Ramblings and Goings On

 - Wild Card Qualifier #2 – Block Set Grippers

 - The Vulcan Gripper

 This entry was posted on Friday, August 17th, 2012 at 9:43 am and is filed under feats, feats of strength, feats of strength bending, grip strength, grip strength competition contest.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.